 - Department of Obstetrics and Gynaecology, Swedish University of Agricultural Sciences

-Variations during lactation in total and differential leukocyte counts, N-acetyl-ß-D-glucosaminidase, antitrypsin and serum albumin in foremilk and residual milk from non-infected quarters in the bovine
+Total and differential leukocyte counts, N-acetyl-ß-D-glucosaminidase activity and serum albumin content in foremilk and residual milk during an endotoxin induced mastitis in cows

 UKÄ Subject classification